GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

  ============== ================================================= =====================
   Parameter               Purpose or contents                      Set by Movie
  ============== ================================================= =====================
-  MOVIE_NFRAMES   Total number of frames in the movie               -T 10 MOVIE_WIDTH     Width of the movie canvas                         -C 13 (cm) MOVIE_HEIGHT    Height of the movie canvas                        -C 13 (cm) MOVIE_DPU       Dots (pixels) per unit used to convert to image   -C 30 (dpc) MOVIE_RATE      Number of frames displayed per second             -D (24, by default)
+  MOVIE_NFRAMES   Total number of frames in the movie               -T MOVIE_WIDTH     Width of the movie canvas                         -C MOVIE_HEIGHT    Height of the movie canvas                        -C MOVIE_DPU       Dots (pixels) per unit used to convert to image   -C MOVIE_RATE      Number of frames displayed per second             -D
  ============== ================================================= =====================

 ..
 Important::